Skip Navigation

 Grades: 9

 This course begins with the study of Ancient Greece and Rome, traces the rise and fall of great empires, and connects events in different regions during various ages.
-The focus during second semester moves towards Western civilizations which most college-bound students will be required to study.
+The focus during second semester moves towards Western civilizations, which most college-bound students will be required to study.
 A variety of established teaching techniques are used to engage students in the process of reading, writing and discussing history.
 There is also an emphasis on writing skills and geography.

-Advanced Placement World History
+AP World History

 Credit: 1.0